 Walmart Marketplace is rapidly growing in popularity among sellers—and for good reason.

-In 2020, Walmart took several more steps to give its marketplace a boost: two-hour delivery and Walmart Fulfillment Services (WFS).
+In 2020, Walmart took several more steps to give its marketplace a boost: two-hour delivery, Walmart Fulfillment Services (WFS) and Walmart+.
 Walmart.com now draws over 110 million monthly visitors and consistently posts 35% year-over-year growth.